Well, you finally nailed it.

 Bloggers shouldn’t leave home without having an Evernote app installed on your mobile device.
 You can never tell when ideas worth noting will occur to you.

 OneNote is truly great at taking notes, but it falls short of Evernote’s robust capabilities for clipping content from the web.
-The Evernote web clipper allows you to save web pages, add notes and tags, and access them anywhere.
+The Evernote web clipper allows you to save search engine pages, add notes and tags, and access them anywhere.

 Notetaking is simple with Evernote.
 You could either start with a template, which has predefined look and feel, or start an entirely new note.

 “Evernote clearly” is one of the features that I love about the app.
 It strips out extraneous formatting, letting you read your notes and saved pages in a distraction-free environment.

 Evernote supports PDF and other file formats, too.
 This means that you can save virtually any file (reports, ebooks, images, PowerPoint presentations, Excel spreadsheets, etc.), and access them easily.

 If you’re on-site with a client, you can quickly show them or email them any piece of content they need, directly from Evernote on your mobile device.

 Daniel Gold, founder of Cloud Productivity, uses Evernote to keep track of everything in his day-to-day life.
 He says he has a very bad memory, but it’s no longer an obstacle to growing his blog.
 Evernote does the heavy lifting for him, so he never forgets anything.